 More tips for your Black Friday strategy

-You are now at the end of the road on this article about Black Friday SMS strategy.
+You are now at the end of the road on this article about Black Friday strategy.
 I hope you've been inspired and motivated to start creating your own strategy.

 In the meantime, here are a few final tips.

-#1 Personalise your text messages
+#1 Personalise your mobile messages

 You can ensure this by using the data you have about your customers' buying behaviour.
 Data that tells you, for example, how far a consumer has travelled on your website.
 Did they leave the basket without paying, have they browsed a certain product more than three times, do they always shop after 8pm etc.